-As we continue through the COVID-19 Crisis, your Spring/Summer 2020 course will be Online through eLearning
+As we continue through the COVID-19 Crisis your Fall 2020 course may be Online through eLearning

 In the event that routine academic functions are disrupted due to prolonged campus or building closures, it may be necessary to attend classes online.
 We provide a variety of services to connect you with faculty and fellow students remotely so that learning can continue uninterrupted.